-One of the most successful tactics used in bargaining is to determine what you’re willing to pay for an item and to put only that amount of cash in your wallet.
+One of the most successful tactics used to haggle in China is to determine what you’re willing to pay for an item and to put only that amount of cash in your wallet.

 Also, it’s a good idea to use small bills anyway.
-The use of large denominations is just begging for people to give you back fake bills.
+The use of large denominations is just begging for people to scam you in China by giving you back fake bills.

 Some people consider bargaining a chore, but if done right it can actually be enjoyable.
-Give yourself plenty of time to shop (don’t do it last minute!) and figure out what you want to buy and your budget.
+Give yourself plenty of time to shop and figure out what you want to buy and your budget.

 Oh and remember, that bargaining is the cultural norm in China.
 If bargaining or any of tips above make you feel uncomfortable, just remember that not bargaining would be a huge mistake as it can result in sharply increasing the costs of your trip to China.